What is my business worth?

 Distributors have much lower margins.
-Often time less than 5%.
-That means on a $100M in sales they only net $5M of EBITDA.
+Often, less than 5%.
+That means on $100M in sales they only net $5M of EBITDA.
 A buyer assumes a lot of risk and may only pay 4-5X.
-However, the larger the EBITDA the higher the multiple (due to scale).
+However, the larger the EBITDA the higher the multiple.

-Manufacturers typically generate somewhere between 7-15% EBITDA margins.
-If they range from $1-2M of EBITDA they may get 4-5x.
-If their EBITDA is in excess of $3M EBITDA, they may get 6X+ for their business.
+Manufacturers typically generate somewhere between 8-20% EBITDA margins.
+If EBITDA ranges between $1-2M that business should be valued around 4-6x.
+If their EBITDA is in excess of $3M EBITDA, 6X+ is very reasonable.
 We have not seen many deals above 10X.
 If someone tells you that, it’s probably a lie or there is a serious strategic play at stake (very rare).